 - Children and youth in grades 3 through 8 in classes with a high proportion of obese students performed significantly worse on math and literacy standardized tests than students in classes with a lower percentage of obese students.

-Key Lessons from Nine Years of Findings from the Act 1220 Evaluation:
+Nine Years of Findings from the Act 1220 Evaluation:

 - School environments, policies, and practices changed after the passage of Act 1220.
 School districts implemented required policy changes and also implemented many voluntary changes.